 While the North regularly threatens to respond with force to joint U.S.-South Korean drills, it has recently increased the fervor of its rhetoric, promising to carry out “a strike of justice at any target anytime as it pleases without limit.”

 Pyongyang also conducted a nuclear test on Feb.
 12 and launched a rocket in December in the face of widespread condemnation from the international community.

 On Thursday, the U.N.
-Security Council levied new sanctions against Pyongyang, which prompted the North to declare Friday that it would cut off a North-South hotline and nullify all nonaggression pacts with the South.
+Security Council issued new sanctions against Pyongyang, which prompted the North to declare Friday that it would cut off a North-South hotline and nullify all nonaggression pacts with the South.

 South Korea and the U.S. hold a number of war games of varying sizes throughout the year.